MurtazaGuler/SimpleChartJS/README.md

 # SimpleChartJS
-A simple method for creating a graph
+A simple method for creating a graph with js and HTML